-I’ve received a response from Native confirming they and their suppliers do not test on animals, however, they only mentioned where they ship to, not where products are sold and didn’t mention whether or not they’re owned by another company.
+Our team has received an email response from Native confirming they and their ingredient suppliers do not test on animals, however, they only mentioned where they ship to not where they sell products.

 Native Natural Deodorant by Native Cosmetics